-2.16 Column variables
+2.15 Column variables

-Transforms such as If, Filter, Insert, Replace and Substitute allow you to use the values of columns on the same row using column variables.
+Some transforms allow you to use the values of columns on the same row using column variables.
 Column values can be referenced either:

 - By column header name, e.g. \$ (item cost) for the 'item cost' column; or - By column index, e.g. \$ (1) for the first column.